President of India

-Article 53 of the Constitution of India states that the president can exercise their powers directly or by subordinate authority (with few exceptions), though all of the executive powers vested in the president are, in practice, exercised by the prime minister (a subordinate authority) with the advice of the Cabinet Ministers.
-The president is bound by the constitution to act on the advice of the prime minister and cabinet as long as the advice does not violate the constitution.
+The President ranks 1st in the Order of Precedence of India as per Article 53 of the Constitution of India states that the president can exercise their powers directly or by subordinate authority, though all of the executive powers vested in the president are, in practice, exercised by the prime minister heading the Council of Ministers.
+The president is bound by the constitution to act on the advice of the council and to enforce the decrees passed by the Supreme Court under article 142.

 Origin

 India achieved independence from the British on 15 August 1947, initially as a dominion within the Commonwealth of Nations with George VI as king, represented in the country by a governor-general.
 Following independence, the Constituent Assembly of India, under the leadership of B. R. Ambedkar, undertook the process of drafting a completely new constitution for the country.
 The Constitution of India was eventually enacted on 26 November 1949 and came into force on 26 January 1950, making India a republic.
 The offices of monarch and governor-general were replaced by the new office of President of India, with Rajendra Prasad as its first incumbent.
 India retained its Commonwealth membership per the London Declaration, recognising The King as "the symbol of the free association of its independent member nations and as such the Head of the Commonwealth."

 The Indian constitution accords to the president the responsibility and authority to defend and protect the Constitution of India and its rule of law.
 Invariably, any action taken by the executive or legislature entities of the constitution shall become law only after the president's assent.
 The president shall not accept any actions of the executive or legislature which are unconstitutional.
 The president is the foremost, most empowered and prompt defender of the constitution (Article 60), who has pre-emptive power for ensuring constitutionality in the actions of the executive or legislature.
 The role of the judiciary in upholding the Constitution of India is the second line of defence in nullifying any unconstitutional actions of the executive and legislative entities of the Indian Union.